koksyn/koksyn.github.io/_posts/2022-3-4-incentive-goal-explanation.md

 ---

 > Caution!
 This article is still in progress.
 To be completely transparent with you I am showing you this article at an early stage.
 > So that you get a fresh knowledge as soon as possible.
-I will not leave it unfinished, don't worry :) It just a matter of (my free) time!
+I will not leave it unfinished, don't worry :) It's just a matter of (my free) time!

 Hello stranger, I am glad that you are here!